 The scale of the Syrian crisis

 The humanitarian suffering caused by the crisis is overwhelming.
-More than 160,000 lives have been lost and more than 2.8 million people have fled to neighboring countries.
-Refugees are now citing a deteriorating economy and health system as reasons for flight, alongside the violence which continues to escalate across northern Syria and its western border.
+More than 191,000 lives have been lost and more than 3 million people have fled to neighboring countries since the start of the conflict in March 2011, according to the UN.
+Refugees are now citing a deteriorating economy and health system as reasons for flight, alongside the violence that continues to escalate across northern Syria and its western border.

 - Thousands continue to flee Syria daily.

 - It is estimated that the population of Lebanon has increased by more than 25% and the population of Jordan by 10%.
-This is putting extreme pressure on local infrastructures and economies.
+This is putting extreme pressure on local infrastructure and economies.

 Additionally, according to the UN refugee agency, UNHCR, more than 80% of Syrian refugees in neighboring countries live in urban areas, outside of formal camp settings.
 This makes it harder for them to access vital help.

-By June 2014, we had reached more than 1.3 million people with aid.
+By July 2014, we had reached more than 1.3 million people affected by the crisis.

 Abu Mustaffa and his grandson live with their family in an informal settlement in the Jordan valley, where Oxfam is providing water filters, hygiene kits and hygiene awareness.

-Helping the millions of victims of this terrible conflict is absolutely vital but not enough.
+Helping the millions of victims of this terrible conflict is vital but not enough.
 What is needed is peace.
-For the past three years, we have been campaigning and advocating for a sustainable, inclusive, political solution.
-During this process, we are asking for an immediate cease-fire.
-We ask that all parties to the conflict to stop any arms transfer and guarantee humanitarian access.
+For the past three years, we have been campaigning and advocating for a sustainable and inclusive political solution.
+Within this process, we are asking for an immediate cease-fire.
+We ask that all parties to the conflict stop any arms transfers and guarantee humanitarian access.

 Updated 29 August 2014